-The building industry is following this trend with a boom in green materials that only keeps growing.
-This is the field of research that englobes the study, “Sound-Absorption Properties of Materials Made of Esparto Grass Fibers”, by Roberto Oltra, Jesús Alba and Romina Del Rey, experts in acoustics from Campus Gandia UPV, alongside Jorge Arenas, professor at the Institute of Acoustics of the Universidad Austral de Chile (UACh).
+In the construction industry, the boom in green materials that continues to grow.
+This area of research is the subject of the study, “Sound-Absorption Properties of Materials Made of Esparto Grass Fibers”, by Roberto Oltra, Jesús Alba and Romina Del Rey, experts in acoustics from Campus Gandia UPV, alongside Jorge Arenas, professor at the Institute of Acoustics of the Universidad Austral de Chile (UACh).

 The research presents esparto fiber as an alternative to standard sound-absorbing materials, since most of these are manufactured with mineral or synthetic fibers, which entail various environmental problems, both in their manufacture and in their disposal.
 “These materials are difficult to recycle, their combustion causes emissions of toxic fumes and their industrial production requires large amounts of energy, which increases the emission of carbon dioxide, methane and nitrous oxide into the atmosphere, in addition to posing a risk to health, ” according to the research staff.

 Faced with this problem, the study measures the sound absorption performance of three different types of esparto grasses originating in Pakistan, Tunisia and Egypt respectively, to solve sound insulation problems in buildings, further contributing to the existing sustainable alternatives.